lucmann/lucmann.github.io/source/_posts/prog/build.md

 ---
-title: Build Software on Linux
+title: Build And Run A Program on Linux
 date: 2022-06-15 17:02:49
 tags: build
 categories: programming